It’s fair to say that Lightning Network adoption has been slow, but why is that? And what will it take to ensure it fulfills its promise?

-Lightning Network isn’t fully ready yet, but with teams like Blockstream, Lightning Labs and Square Crypto continually upgrading the nascent technology, mainstream adoption is now not a matter of if, but when…
+The layer two technology isn’t fully ready yet, but with teams like Blockstream, Lightning Labs and Square Crypto continually upgrading the nascent technology, Lightning Network adoption is now not a matter of if, but when…

-The Lightning Network is a decentralized system for instant, high-volume micropayments that eradicates the risk of handing over custody of funds to trusted third parties.
+The Lightning Network s a decentralized system for instant, high-volume micropayments that eradicates the risk of handing over custody of funds to trusted third parties.

 BTC payments on the Lightning Network are taken off the main chain, and to do so two parties set up a payment channel where they can send BTC back and forth, as many times as they like.
 The transactions are then done on the Lightning Network, at a fraction of the time and cost of a Bitcoin main chain transaction.